EliteProgrammersClub/ublab_bot/README.md

 # Customizing the Bot

 To customize this bot, just open the eggdrop.conf file in the root of ublab_bot directory and edit the information in the file then you are done.
 Follow the steps above then you can use the bot in your channel :)

+# Other Docs

+If you are have used this bot and understand how it works and want to add the documentation, you are free to do so to help others understand how the bot works.